 The Muslims have always considered Jesus Christ to be a great prophet, and include him in their own religion.
 I can see that Christ's admonition to his "Christian" followers to pray to the Almighty Father, the One God of the Jewish religion, is good advice.
 (The Muslim faith was not yet manifest when Jesus was still alive as a human on earth.)

-I also can see that Maharishi Mahesh Yogi reestablished the One Almighty God of Heaven and earth as the supreme goal for the Hindu (Vedic) religion.
+I also can see that now in the year 2020, Maharishi Mahesh Yogi reestablished the One Almighty God of Heaven and earth as the supreme goal for the Hindu (Vedic) religion, and for anyone who practices TM or the TM-Sidhis techniques, his two greatest gifts to the entire world.
+These are wonderful gifts, even if a fee is usually charged.